library-data-platform/ldp/ADMIN_GUIDE.md

 leaves the database unchanged, i.e. the database continues to reflect the data from the previous successful data load.
 Once the problem has been addressed, simply run the data loader again.

+As mentioned earlier, the "sources" listed in the configuration file include `extractDir` which is a directory used for writing temporary files extracted from a source.
+This directory should have enough disk space to hold all of the extracted data in JSON format.

+The data loader expects that the `extractDir` directory already exists, and it creates a temporary directory under it beginning with the prefix, `tmp_ldp_`.
+After data loading has been completed, the `ldp` process will normally try to delete the temporary directory as part of "cleaning up".
+However, it is possible that the clean-up phase may not always run, for example, if a signal 9 is sent to the process.
+This could result in filling up disk space and cause future data loading to fail.
+In a production context it is a good idea to take additional steps to ensure that any temporary directories under the `extractDir` directory are removed after each run of the data loader.

 7\.
 Anonymization of personal data